PULP PELLUCIDAR

 a revised version of his book, expanded to 456 pages.

-all those concentric spheres and just stick with a hollow earth.
+enough to ditch all those concentric spheres and just stick with a hollow

-That made sense, all that evidence marshaled by Americaus and McBride went
+earth.
+That made sense, all that evidence marshaled by Americaus

-towards showing that the world was hollow, not that there was another world
+and McBride went towards showing that the world was hollow, not that there

-was a sun, 600 miles in diameter, giving life and heat perpetually to the
+there was a sun, 600 miles in diameter, giving life and heat perpetually

-inner world.
-Other planets were built the same way, the Martian ice
+to the inner world.
+Other planets were built the same way, the Martian

 there had actually been several expeditions to the North Pole and the South